 Card Games for 2 People

 Being a variation of classical Solitaire, it’s one of the most elegant card games for two players.
 The main object is putting down all your cards after rearranging the deck by suiting and ranking the cards in a series of moves.
 Most of the rules are the same as in the classical version, excluding the competitive twist- one of the players decreases pile while making the opponent pile bigger.
 It’s also widely recognized with the name Patience.
 Already guessed why?
 Right, it’s definitely the best time killer of all times.

 It’s a pretty interesting 2 player card game most popular in Germany.
 It involves a dosage of strategy and can be undoubtedly considered as a trick-taking card game.
 Math skills are definitely a must should you desire to be the ultimate winner in this game.
 This card game for two boasts a very engaging and smart gameplay.
 It can be played for ages especially if you are that sort of brain-teasing lover.

-A very enjoyable card game of 2, most popular in the United States.
+Rummy is an enjoyable and well-known option if you like card games for two people.
 It can be considered as a family game and is most popular in the United States.
 When two people play, the winner of each hand deals the next.
 When more than two people are involved, the deal passes to next the player on the left.
 Each player has the goal to shape matched sets consisting of groups of 3 or 4 of a kind, or sequences of 3 or more cards of the same suit.

-If you have Russian friends, ask them about their experience with Durak, an original Russian card game that can be the perfect fit for 2 players only, still keeping its potential to entertain a whole bunch of card lovers if needed.
+If you have Russian friends, ask them about their experience with Durak, an original Russian card game that can be the perfect option to appreciate different 2 person card games and choose the ones you can’t stop playing!